virtualritz/nsi-docs/docs/background.rst

 ==========

-The Nodal Scene Interface (|nsi|) was developed to replace existing APIs in our renderer which are showing their age.
+The Nodal Scene Interface (|nsi|) was developed to replace existing APIs in the |3delight| renderer which were showing their age.

 Having been designed in the 80s and extended several times since, they include features which are no longer relevant and design decisions